Liyubov/course_embeddings_constructor/README.md

 - Lecture 8 (Liubov) Contrastive learning and mobility patterns analysis (paper review)
 - Lecture 9 (Vladimir) General-Purpose User Embeddings: AutoEncoder-coupled Transformer Network (paper review)

+# Final projects repositories

+[Project on the Anna Ryzhenko project][https://github.com/annaryzhenkoo/big_data_analysis]

-# Criteria for projects judgement
+# Criteria for projects

 The criteria for the personal projects:
 - clarity of the results of the method applications to the dataset,